 - salary continuation for three years, payable over three years; - 5,000 shares of common stock annually for three years.
-Because these shares are granted after termination of employment, actual shares - rather than phantom stock units - are granted; - bonus for the year of termination; - \$1,500,000 lump sum cash payment.
-This payment replaces the annual deferred compensation credits and the annual bonus for the 3year severance period; - · lifetime continuation of executive's life insurance benefit.
-In lieu of insurance, the Company has assumed this obligation; - the immediate vesting of the executive's outstanding RSUs and the outstanding PBRSUs shall vest on their normal vesting date to the extent applicable performance criteria are realized (provided that upon a change in control, the outstanding PBRSUs would immediately vest as if the performance criteria had been satisfied); and - continuation of executive's medical benefit for a maximum of three years if the termination occurs before attaining age 62 and lifetime continuation up to \$15,000 annual premium value if the termination occurs after attaining age 62.
+Because these shares are granted after termination of employment, actual shares - rather than phantom stock units - are granted; - bonus for the year of termination; - payment of any earned but unpaid bonus for the previously completed year; - \$1,500,000 lump sum cash payment.
+This payment replaces the annual deferred compensation credits and the annual bonus for the 3-year severance period; - lifetime continuation of executive's life insurance benefit.
+In lieu of insurance, the Company has assumed this obligation;

+- the immediate vesting of the executive's outstanding RSUs and the outstanding PBRSUs shall vest on their normal vesting date to the extent applicable performance criteria are realized (provided that upon a change in control, the outstanding PBRSUs would immediately vest as if the performance criteria had been satisfied); and - continuation of executive's medical benefit for a maximum of three years if the termination occurs before attaining age 62 and lifetime continuation up to \$15,000 annual premium value if the termination occurs after attaining age 62.